Mafruha17/CIDM632570/Module_2_Assignment/README.md

 - Bootstrap-styled UI for **responsive form input and table views**.
 - CRUD interface for order management with AJAX **interactivity.**
 - Django Admin panel enabled for backend data storage and model manag
+* ✅ Django Admin portal is fully functional for backend data management.
+  - Admins can log in and manage orders directly.
+  - Superuser creation tested with `python manage.py createsuperuser`.
+  - Orders created via the web UI also appear in the admin portal and vice versa.

 ---
 ## Tech Stack